Pundits boycott Match Of The Day after Gary Lineker stood down by BBC

 “Everybody knows what Match of the Day means to me, but I’ve told the BBC I won’t be doing it tomorrow.
 Solidarity,” he said.

-Former footballer and pundit Shearer followed shortly after, tweeting: “I have informed the BBC that I won’t be appearing on MOTD tomorrow night.”
+Former England striker and pundit Shearer followed shortly after, tweeting: “I have informed the BBC that I won’t be appearing on MOTD tomorrow night.”

-Retired England goalkeeper Ben Foster and Soccer Saturday presenter Jeff Stelling both expressed their support for the move.
+BBC presenter Jermaine Jenas, another Match of the Day pundit, later tweeted: “Been on air with the One Show.
+I wasn’t down to be doing match of the day tomorrow, but if I was I would of said no and stood with my fellow pundits and @GaryLineker.”

+Micah Richards had earlier said on Twitter: “I was not due to be working on MOTD tomorrow, but if I was, I would find myself taking the same decision that @IanWright0 & @alanshearer have.”

 Announcing the decision regarding Lineker on Friday, a spokesperson for the BBC said the broadcaster had been “in extensive discussions with Gary and his team in recent days.
 We have said that we consider his recent social media activity to be a breach of our guidelines.